mylan-nguyen/mylan-nguyen/README.md

 <h1 align='center'> Hi! :wave:</h1>
 <p align='center'>
-I'm Mylan!
-A computer science and business student at Western Universoty based in Toronto, Ontario.
+I'm Mylan!/n A computer science and business student at Western University based in Toronto, Ontario.
 </p>
 <p align='center'>For enquiries, reach out @ mylannguyen482@gmail.com or over on <a href="https://www.linkedin.com/in/mylan-nguyen/">Linkedin</a>.</p>